iramsarwari049/3rd-Sem-OOPS-Lab-Programs/README.md

 # 3rd-Sem-OOPS-Lab-Programs
-These are java programs which were included in our OOPS lab
+These are java programs that were included in our OOPS lab